RKGman/csv-column-inserter/README.md

 Currently the application only inserts to the last column.

-This is primarily for demonstration purposes of the MVVM, and I am always open to ideas and suggestions.
+This is primarily for demonstration of knowledge on MVVM Design, Object-Oriented Design, and C# Style Documentation.

+I am always open to ideas and suggestions.

 Desired features (plan moving forward):
 1. Specifying the column index where to insert.